FBI provides evidence of visa fraud at ZTE probation hearing

 China's ZTE headed to court over possible U.S. probation violation

-(Reporting by Karen Freifeld in Washington and Bruce Tomaso in Dallas; Editing by Will Dunham)
+(Reporting by Karen Freifeld in Washington and Bruce Tomaso in Dallas; Editing by Will Dunham and Chris Sanders)

 ((karen.freifeld@thomsonreuters.com; +1(646) 223-6921;))